Jang970/online-store-react/README.md

-# Fake Online Store
+# Mock Online Store

-*A simple fake online store app built in React that displays clothing items and allows user to add them to a cart.
+*A simple mock online store app built in React that displays clothing items and allows user to add them to a cart.
 The items are stored and retrieved on a backend server created from json-server.*